locize/blog/source/_posts/how-to-internationalize-react-i18next.md

 **🥳 Awesome, you've just created your first language switcher!**

 Thanks to [i18next-browser-languagedetector](https://github.com/i18next/i18next-browser-languageDetector) now it tries to detect the browser language and automatically use that language if you've provided the translations for it.
-The manually selected language in the language switcher is persistet in the localStorage, next time you visit the page, that language is used as preferred language.
+The manually selected language in the language switcher is persisted in the localStorage, next time you visit the page, that language is used as preferred language.

 ## Interpolation and Pluralization <a name="interpolation-pluralization"></a>